jit-1/Mig-s-Restful/README.md

-# Mig-s-Restful
+# Mig's-Restful
-Example of a RESTful App
+Example of a RESTful App in Flask Framework.